-- Can you think of any other examples when knowledge of risk factors might be used to prevent falls? - What are obstacles to staff obtaining the information needed to identify residents who need changes in care plans?
+Can you think of examples when knowledge of risk factors might be used to prevent adverse events?
+What are obstacles to staff obtaining the information needed to identify residents who need changes in care plans?
 To intervene early?
 To intervene appropriately?